sd-james/raillab/content/authors/pravesh-ranchod/_index.md

 ---
 title: Pravesh Ranchod
-surname: Ranchod
-weight: 4
 role: Lecturer
+avatar_filename: 3d4a7421-scaled-e1675846915490.jpg
 bio: I am a Lecturer in the School of Computer Science and Applied Mathematics at the University of the Witwatersrand
 interests:
   - Robotics
   - Machine Learning
   - Reinforcement Learning
 social:
   - icon: envelope